Dildz/SPT-Fika-OracleARM--Docker-Compose-Guide/README.md

 ## Setting up the Docker container

-First off, we're going to run this in the "fika" directory:
+First off, we're going to run this in the "fika" directory to build the container:

 ```
 cd $HOME/docker/containers/spt-fika-modded/fika